hbkpancakes/upnext/README.md

 - MORE ERROR HANDLING
 - Create non-headless option for Firefox (or remove headless option completely, it may be unnecessary)
 - Additional features (ex. option for only removing videos from playlist - can be useful for playlist cleanup)

-**PLEASE MAKE SURE YOU READ ALL SETUP INSTRUCTIONS CAREFULLY, ESPECIALLY STEP 7.
-THIS WILL ENSURE THE SCRIPT RUNS WITHOUT ERROR**

 # Requirements
 - Python 3.x